What are stock appreciation rights (SARs)?

 Benefits of stock appreciation rights to employees

-The biggest benefit for employees when it comes to SARs is that they don’t have to invest their own earnings to buy stock (or stock options) in the first place.
+The biggest benefit for employees when it comes to SARs is that they don’t have to pay for the cost of the shares.

 Employees will benefit from the SARs when the company’s stock price rises and they receive the sum of the increase in stocks or cash (usually the latter).
 However, if the stock price doesn’t rise, then the promised reward won’t materialize.